 Andrew I. Port, Wayne State University, USA

-Julia Torrie, University of St. Thomas, Canada
+Julia Torrie, St. Thomas University, Canada

 Published for the Central European History Society